Fantom-Factory/afIoc/readme.md

 - Simple API
 - **Runs in Javascript!**

+See frameworks such as [BedSheet](http://pods.fantomfactory.org/pods/afBedSheet) and [Reflux](http://pods.fantomfactory.org/pods/afReflux) for ready to go IoC containers.

 IoC was inspired by the most excellent [Tapestry 5 IoC](http://tapestry.apache.org/ioc.html) for Java.

 ## Install